Written by Sarah Antrim

 The zoo is fun, but factor in the cost of parking and lunch and it can end up being a pricey day.
 As exciting as it is to get out and enjoy the local attractions, the expenses can add up pretty quickly.

-Here’s some fun ideas on how to have a mini “stay-cation” with kids on spring break.
+Here’s some fun ideas on how to have a mini “stay-cation” with kids on all their school breaks, no matter what the season.

 Cleaning out the closet?
 Tell your kids that for every outfit or toy that they donate, they’ll make room for a new one.